dtgorski/typex/README.md

         Replace matching portions of <old-path> in a fully qualified type name with <new-path> string.
-Repeating the -r option is allowed, substitutions will perform successively.
-The <old-path> can a regular expression.
+Repeating the -r option is allowed, substitutions will perform successively. <old-path> can be a regular expression.

         The path replacement/relocation can be used to modify locations of type hierarchies, e.g. prune off the